-- 1. As soon as a participant has been ill or incapacitated for work for more than 26 consecutive weeks, participation in this scheme is suspended.
-From the 27th week onward, the participant receives 85% of the full salary, whereas leave over and above the statutory minimum lapses. - 2.
-Participation in this scheme will only be resumed in the event of a full reinstatement on the basis of the original working hours.
+- 1. As soon as a participant has been ill or incapacitated for work for more than 26 consecutive weeks, participation in this policy is suspended.
+From the 27th week onward, the participant receives 85% of the full salary, whereas extra-statutory holiday leave lapses. - 2.
+Participation in this policy will only be resumed in the event of a full reinstatement on the basis of the original working hours.
 The participant must report this to the payroll administration department.